handsontable/handsontable/docs/content/guides/getting-started/events-and-hooks.md

 ## Handsontable Hooks

-We refer to all callbacks as "handsontable hooks" because although they share some characteristics with events and middleware, they combine them both in a unique structure.
+We refer to all callbacks as "Handsontable hooks" because although they share some characteristics with events and middleware, they combine them both in a unique structure.
 You may already be familiar with the concept as we're not the only ones that use the hooks convention.

 Almost all `before` prefixed handsontable hooks allow the developer to return `false` and, therefore, block the execution of an action.
 It may be used for validation, rejecting operation by the outside service, or blocking our native algorithm and replace it with a custom implementation.